davisshaver/frames-integration-for-farcaster/readme.md

-# Frames Integration for Farcaster
+# Mini App Integration for Farcaster

-Frames Integration for Farcaster connects your WordPress site to Farcaster.
+Mini App Integration for Farcaster connects your WordPress site to Farcaster.

 ## Installation

-The recommended way to install Frames Integration for Farcaster is downloading the ZIP file from [the most recent release](https://github.com/davisshaver/frames-integration-for-farcaster/releases).
+The recommended way to install Mini App Integration for Farcaster is downloading the ZIP file from [the most recent release](https://github.com/davisshaver/frames-integration-for-farcaster/releases).

 ## Development